heedrox/tooche-game/README.md

 # Tooche Game
-A game whose project you can follow.
+A game which you can follow the evolution of the development.

 # Based on  Phaser + ES6 + Webpack.
 #### A bootstrap project to create games with Phaser + ES6 + Webpack.